ajlyons/rspatial_bgs22/README.md

-# Spatial Analysis in R
+# Spatial Data Analysis in R

-These are slides for the Spatial Analysis in R workshop at the Society for Conservation GIS 2021 Annual Conference.
+Slides and resources for a workshop in *Spatial Data Analysis in R*.